Florida State Road 510

-State Road 510 (SR 510) is a 2.606 mi state highway in northern Indian River County, extending from U.S. Route 1 (US 1) in Wabasso to SR A1A in Orchid.
+State Road 510 (SR 510) is a 2.606 mi state highway in northern Indian River County, extending from U.S. Route 1 (US 1) in Wabasso to SR A1A in Wabasso Beach.
 The route acts primarily as a bridge across the Indian River, known as the Wabasso Causeway, the northernmost crossing of the Intracoastal Waterway in Indian River County.
 The entire highway is on the Indian River Lagoon Scenic Highway.

 Route description

-State Road 510 begins at US 1, and travels northeast towards the Indian River Lagoon.
+State Road 510 begins in Wabasso at US 1, and travels northeast towards the Indian River Lagoon.
 It crosses the Lagoon on two bridges, with Marshall Island, providing access to an environmental learning center in between the two bridges.
 East of the river, SR 510 enters Wabasso Beach and heads east towards its eastern terminus of State Road A1A, one block west of the beach.
 The Indian River Lagoon Scenic Highway turns north on A1A until Cape Canaveral.
 The entire road is only 2 lanes wide, even at the causeway.